Mature Masculine

 Signs of the Extremist shadow:

-• You mistake mental busyness for understanding.
+• We mistake mental busyness for understanding.

 The Extremist claims he's found truth, but beneath lies fear of the void and what silence might bring.